 Key information in your quote

-Insurance quotes can be overwhelming if you’re not familiar with the numbers and terms used.
-Here is a breakdown of some key details.
+Auto insurance quotes can be overwhelming if you’re not familiar with the numbers and terms used.
+Here’s a breakdown of some key details.

 Liability coverage and limits